 The Board of Trustees carries out an annual skills audit and self-assessment review to evaluate its effectiveness and identify future training needs.
 The Board produces an annual Governance Self-Assessment Report and Development Plan that reflects on the Board's performance and identifies key targets for the Board to achieve in the coming year.
 Trustees receive training from both College staff as well as external input as appropriate.
 The skills audit confirmed that a good range of skills and experience were present within the Trustee Board, across key areas such as Finance, Audit, Legal, Education and Estate Management.

-The two key areas of focus at the Trustee Annual Training Conference 2023 were Strategic Risk Management and the Ofsted Process.
-The Board also received EDI training.
+The key areas of focus at the Trustee Annual Training Conference 2024 were Stakeholder engagement analysis, review of the Strategic Plan, College SEND provision and an Ofsted Update.

 Key achievements include: